-- There are plenty of opportunities to work in Greece, Mexico and Hawaii to New Caledonia, the Falklands and Tobago.
+- There are plenty of opportunities to work all around the world, from Greece, Mexico and Hawaii to New Caledonia, the Falklands and Tobago.

 - You'll need to be ready to seize opportunities in a variety of places, whether volunteering, interning or otherwise, to gain the experience necessary to stand out from the crowd.

 - Field work can be arduous.
 You might be diving for up to seven hours a day or working at sea in difficult weather conditions.

-- Marine biology is a gender-equal career field which embraces men and women alike.
+- Marine biology is a gender-equal career field.

 To become a marine biologist, you'll need a marine-focused degree such as:

 If your undergraduate degree is a broader-based science degree, you will probably need a postgraduate degree in a marine-related study.

 Careers in marine biology are often research based, and while it's possible to study a marine biology undergraduate degree and go straight into volunteering or a semi-employed position on a conservation science project, postgraduate study is common.